braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/push_notifications.md

 ## Step 2: Test displaying push notifications

-At this point, you should be able to send notifications to the devices.
 Follow the steps below to test your push integration.

 {% alert important %}
 You can't test push notification related app behavior on an iOS simulator because simulators don't support the device tokens required to send and receive a push notification.